Want to Make a Difference Within the Justice System? Get There With a Law Degree

-The racial bias in our legal system is costing lives.
-We need more Black and Brown lawyers and judges so that there are fewer injustices like those surrounding George Floyd, Breonna Taylor, Elijah McClain, Amir Locke, Patrick Lyoya, and far too many others.
-Incorporating more professionals of color into the country’s legal system, however, comes with obstacles of its own.
+The racial bias inherent in our legal system is costing lives.
+America needs more Black and Brown lawyers and judges to prevent injustices like those surrounding George Floyd, Breonna Taylor, Elijah McClain, Amir Locke, Patrick Lyoya, and far too many others.
+However, incorporating more professionals of color into the country’s legal system comes with obstacles.
+Many non-White young people face barriers to higher education — let alone a career in law — in the form of financial straits, lack of role models, and the absence of other forms of support.

-The most essential characteristics of a lawyer or judge aren’t a complete comprehension of national politics or an encyclopedic knowledge of the law.
-If you’re an excellent communicator both in speaking and in writing and you have a stellar work ethic, chances are you’re already a promising candidate for a legal career.
+The essential characteristics of a lawyer or judge aren’t a complete comprehension of national politics or a comprehensive knowledge of the law.
+If you’re an excellent communicator in speaking and writing and have a stellar work ethic, chances are you’re already a promising candidate for a legal career.

-While most schools don’t offer law as an undergraduate degree, many have a pre-law department.
+While most schools don’t offer law as an undergraduate degree, many have pre-law programs.
 Ask an admissions counselor to get you connected.
-Majoring in political science, history, English, economics, criminal justice or philosophy for an undergraduate degree is not uncommon for future law students.
+Majoring in political science, history, English, economics, criminal justice, or philosophy for an undergraduate degree is not uncommon for future law students.
 Pre-law programs include a wide range of related course subjects, such as:

 • Political science